-- 6. Ask learners the following questions: - a.
-Why do we call this an example of cyberbullying? - b.
-Do you think that Jojo is upset because he is homosexual or because it is hurtful to think that noone will play with him?
-Give a reason for your answer.

-c.
-Do you think it is wrong to send someone a message like this?
-Give a reason for your answer.
+As k learners the following questions: a.
+Why do we call this an example of cyberbullying? b.
+Do you think that Jojo is upset because he is homosexual or because it is hurtful to think that no one will play with him?
+Give a reason for your answer. С. Do you think it is wrong to send someone a message like this?
+Give a reason for your answer. d. e.

-d.
-If you were a friend of Thembisa and disagreed with the message she sent, what would you do?

-e.
 If you were Jojo and kept receiving such messages, what should you do?

 f.
 The dangers to cyberbullying are very real.
 What can some of those dangers be?

-NOTE: Even when you use social media you are exposed to cyberbullying.
-When this happened, you can report this immediately to your teacher or another trusted adult.
+Even when you use social media you are exposed to cyberbullying.
+When this happened, you can his immediately to your teacher or another trusted adult.